-TRON (TRX) is a much more recent invention than Bitcoin (BTC), but its price has nevertheless had an interesting history.
-If you want to know more about its movements, you’re in the right place.
-We’ve compiled everything you need to know in order to better understand past TRX price action – and the factors that influence it.
+TRON (TRX) is a more recent invention than Bitcoin, but it’s price has nevertheless had an interesting history.
+If you want to know why then you’re in the right place.
+We’ve compiled everything you need to know to understand past TRX price action and the factors that influence it.

 Tron Price History

-TRX was initially an ERC-20 token running on the Ethereum (ETH) blockchain (it migrated to the TRON network in 2018) when it launched through an initial coin offering (ICO) in September 2017, entering the market at around $0.002.
+TRX was initially an ERC-20 token (it migrated to the TRON network in 2018) when it was launched through an initial coin offering (ICO) in September 2017, and entered the market trading at around $0.002.
 There wasn’t much change for the first three months, during which TRX mostly traded between $0.001 and $0.003.

-December 2017 brought the first significant price movement for TRX, and by the end of the year, it had climbed to $0.04 with its market cap surpassing $1 billion USD for the first time.
-Then things really took off and TRX shot up by over 400% in less than a week to hit its all-time high of $0.21 on 5 January 2018.
-This brought the market cap of TRX to its highest recorded value of almost $14 billion.
+December 2017 brought the first significant price movement for TRX and by the end of the year it had climbed to $0.04 and its market cap had surpassed $1 billion for the first time.
+Then things really took off and TRX shot up by over 400% in less than a week to hit its all time high of $0.21 on 5 January 2018.
+This was when the market cap of TRX reached its highest value of almost $14 billion.

-This was followed by a similarly sudden crash and, in about a week and a half, TRX had shed almost 3/4 of its value – dipping back below $0.06 again.
-Price was somewhat volatile for the next three months and then another upsurge occurred at the end of April 2018 when TRX doubled in less than a fortnight.
-This time, however, it couldn’t find the momentum to breach $0.10.
+This was followed by a similarly sudden crash and in about a week and a half, TRX had shed almost three quarters of its value and dipped below $0.06 again.
+Price was somewhat volatile for the next three months and then had another upsurge at the end of April 2018 when TRX doubled in less than a fortnight.
+This time, however, it couldn’t find the momentum to get above $0.10.

 Analyzing Tron Price History

-TRON (TRX), like many cryptocurrencies, tends to follow a boom-and-bust cycle.
-“Boom-and-bust” describes a pattern in which growing excitement leads to a sudden surge in price, before doubt and disillusionment set in – causing an equally sudden crash.
+TRON (TRX), like most crypto coins, tends to follow a boom-and-bust cycle, in which growing excitement leads to a sudden surge in price, before doubt and disillusionment set in and cause a just as sudden crash.

 The overall price chart for TRX is a familiar sight — a huge spike at the end of 2017/start of 2018 and not a lot of movement either side in comparison.
 This is because it follows the pattern of many other cryptocurrencies which surged in price thanks to the hype of the 2017 Bitcoin bull run.

-Shortly after the Tron (TRX) ICO, China outlawed its digital tokens, which likely hindered TRON’s growth and may be a reason that TRX failed to make any gains before the end of 2017.
-As for price movement after TRX’s meteoric rise to its all-time high (ATH), the crash which followed was only to be expected as such a steep increase is very difficult to sustain.
+Shortly after the TRON ICO, China outlawed its digital tokens, which likely hindered TRON’s growth and may be a reason that TRX failed to make any gains before the end on 2017.
+As for movement after the all time high, the crash was only to be expected as such a steep increase is very difficult to sustain.

-In February 2019, the TRON blockchain hosted a token sale for Bittorrent, the largest peer-to-peer file-sharing network, which had been acquired by the TRON Foundation the previous year.
-This new activity in the TRON blockchain ecosystem could have been a catalyst for the growth that TRX experienced only a couple of months later.
+In February 2019, the TRON blockchain hosted a token sale for Bittorrent, the largest peer-to-peer file sharing network, which had been acquired by the TRON Foundation the previous year.
+This new activity on the TRON blockchain could have been an impetus for the growth that TRX experienced a couple of months later.

-TRX value was quickly slashed in half after that, which may have been influenced by the recent revelation from cybersecurity testing service HackerOne that a single computer could potentially be used to send a barrage of requests that would bring TRON’s entire blockchain to a halt.
+TRX value quickly halved after that, which may have been influenced by the recent revelation from cyber security testing service HackerOne that a single computer could be used to send a barrage of requests that would bring TRON’s entire blockchain to a halt.

 TRX’s activity since then has been pretty much in line with the rest of the crypto market, with many other cryptocurrencies also experiencing a drop at the start of September 2020 and then recording gains at the start of 2021 on the heels of Bitcoin’s 2020/21 bull run.